annecorinne/relax/README.md

 # relax
-Prints user random relaxation oriented quotes.
+Prints the user a random relaxation oriented quote.